kaltura/kaltura-player-js/docs/configuration.md

 ## Configuration Priority

 In the player setup flow, the configuration described above (partially or in full) can be provided by a number of different sources.
-Each source has a priority, which determins whether the sources has a greater or lesser impact on how the player is configured.
+Each source has a priority, which determines whether the sources has a greater or lesser impact on how the player is configured.

 Available sources include: